CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![Quick setup screen is displayed with the copy button next to the GitHub URL textbox selected.](media/2dg4.png "Quick setup screen")

 1. In the Visual Studio Code, run the below commands in the terminal to set your **username** and **email**, which Git uses for commits.
 Make sure to replace GitHub account email and username.

+   >**Note**: For the email format github_cloudlabsuser_xxx@xxx.com, the corresponding username will follow this format: github-cloudlabsuser-xxx

      ```pwsh
      cd C:\Workspaces\lab\aiw-devops-with-github-lab-files